 Etymology

-The word ‘productivity’ comes from the French word productivité and Latin root productivus meaning “fit for production.”
-It entered English in the early 19th century, originally tied to economic output and labor efficiency.
+The word ‘productivity’ comes from the French productivité and Latin root productivus, meaning “fit for production.”
+It entered English in the early 19th century, first gaining traction in discussions of economic output and labor efficiency, where it helped describe how much output could be produced relative to inputs.

 Example Sentences